Making an editable copy of a control in AWS Audit Manager - AWS Audit Manager

 Review the information for the control.
 To change the information for a step, choose Edit.
 When you're finished, choose Create custom control.

 After you create a new custom control, you can add it to a custom framework.
-To learn more, see Creating a custom framework or Editing a custom framework.
+To learn more, see Creating a custom framework in AWS Audit Manager or Editing a custom framework in AWS Audit Manager.

-After you add a custom control to a custom framework, you can create an assessment from that custom framework and start collecting evidence.
-To learn more, see Creating an assessment.
+After you add a custom control to a custom framework, you can create an assessment and start collecting evidence.
+To learn more, see Creating an assessment in AWS Audit Manager.

-For troubleshooting tips, see Troubleshooting control and control set issues.
+For solutions to control issues in Audit Manager, see Troubleshooting control and control set issues.